 over form" doctrine applied) (see Opinion at 25).
 Also, in footnote 18 the court expresses no view on whether H's sons made a gift by consenting to the termination and distribution to W of all trust assets.
-(That issue is raised in a pending Tax Court case, McDougall v.
-Commissioner (Tax Court Docket Nos.
-2458-22, 2459-22, and 2460-22), the same case in which the IRS had expressed its litigating position in CCA 202118008.)
+(That issue is addressed in, McDougall v.
+Commissioner 163 T.C.
+No. 5 (Sept.
+17, 2024), discussed in Item 28 below, the same case in which the IRS had expressed its litigating position in CCA 202118008.)
 In addition, footnote 3 clarifies that because the court determined that no gifts resulted under §2519, the court did not have to address whether adequate disclosure had been made on the 2012 gift tax return such that the assessment of additional gift tax was barred by limitations.

-Anenberg v.
+Estate of Anenberg v.
 Commissioner, 162 T.C.
 No. 9 (May 20, 2024) (Judge Toro, with all judges in agreement).